 - seeds from pumpkins or squash

-I toss them into my stir-fries, salads and casseroles.
+I toss these sprouts into my stir-fries, salads, and casseroles.
 Delicious and nutritious!
 Not only is this lazy gardening but cheap gardening as well!

 - banana peels